 √ Key usage is logged in near real time.

 √ The vault provides a single interface, regardless of how many vaults you have in Azure, which regions they support, and which applications use them.

 Anybody with an Azure subscription can create and use key vaults.
 Although Key Vault benefits developers and security administrators, it can be implemented and managed by an organization’s administrator who manages other Azure services.
 For example, this administrator can sign in with an Azure subscription, create a vault for the organization in which to store keys, and then be responsible for operational tasks like these:

 - Create or import a key or secret

 - Revoke or delete a key or secret

 - Authorize users or applications to access the key vault, so they can then manage or use its keys and secrets

 - Configure key usage (for example, sign or encrypt)

 - Monitor key usage

-This administrator would then provide developers with URIs to call from their applications, and provide their security administrator with key usage logging information.
+This administrator then gives developers URIs to call from their applications.
+This administrator also gives key usage logging information to the security administrator.